shardaishwak/nwhacks25-nameTBA/README.md

 - Live stream the video with the Aquareum.tv
 - Make blockchain smart contract for health score calculation and payment management (security)

+# Technologies Used
+- MediaPipe: Used for detecting facial landmarks and hand skeletons to construct real-time models for further analysis.
+Provided by Google, this framework was instrumental in building the foundation for facial and hand tracking.

+- Next.js: Integrated the frontend with the smart contracts and machine learning models for facial detection.
+Centralized all application logic, enabling seamless interaction between users and backend systems.

+- WebRTC (Peer-to-Peer Connection): Implemented from scratch to enable live video calls between users.
+Ensured minimal latency during gameplay while overlaying skeleton models on top of users' faces.

+- Express.js and Socket.IO: Facilitated synchronization of keypoints and shared data across players.
+Enabled real-time communication for a smooth multiplayer experience.

+- Render.com: Used for deploying the backend server to ensure reliable and scalable performance.

+- Vercel: Deployed the frontend application, ensuring fast and consistent delivery of the user interface.

+- Solidity and Hardhat: Developed smart contracts, including BidFactory and Bid, to handle bidding logic securely.
+Utilized Chai and Mocha for rigorous testing of smart contracts.
+Implemented an RPC protocol to connect the smart contracts with the frontend seamlessly.

+- Stream.place: Enabled live streaming of the game directly on the website.
+Provided players and spectators with a seamless and interactive viewing experience.